-Nematode isolation
+2.5 Nematode isolation

-Following sample collection, bagged and barcoded samples were shipped overnight from Hawaii to Northwestern University where the substrates were transferred from the barcoded collection bags to matching barcoded 10 cm NGMA plates (Andersen, Bloom, Gerke, & Kruglyak, 2014) seeded with OP50 bacteria.
-We attempted to isolate nematodes from these collection plates two days after the substrates were transferred.
+Following sample collection, bagged and barcoded samples were shipped overnight from Hawaii to Northwestern University where the substrates were transferred from the barcoded collection bags to matching barcoded 10 cm NGMA plates (Andersen et al., 2014) seeded with OP50 bacteria.
+We transferred one tablespoon of substrate material to the 10 cm NGMA collection plates.
+However, the volume of material collected for rotting flowers was often less than a tablespoon.
+Therefore, it is possible that these differences in material volume could bias our detection of nematodes in flower substrates relative to other substrate classes.
+We attempted to isolate nematodes from collection plates two days after the substrates were transferred.
 If no nematodes were found, we attempted to isolate nematodes again after seven days.
-For each collection plate, up to seven gravid nematodes were isolated by transferring them individually to pre-barcoded 3.5 cm NGMA isolation plates seeded with OP50 bacteria.
+For each collection plate, up to seven gravid nematodes were isolated by transferring them individually to prebarcoded 3.5 cm NGMA isolation plates seeded with OP50 bacteria.
 In many cases, gravid adult animals were not found on the collection plates, so we isolated larval stages instead.
 This technique biases our isolation strategy towards selfing nematode species.
-At the time of isolation, we scanned the barcodes on the collection record in the Fulcrum mobile app so that each isolate was linked to the appropriate field collection record in the Fulcrum database.
+At the time of isolation, we scanned the barcodes on the collection and isolation plates with the Fulcrum mobile app so that each isolate was linked to the appropriate field collection record in the Fulcrum database.
 If we could not find nematodes on the collection plate after seven days, we recorded that the isolated nematode failed to proliferate.
-We exported the isolation data from the Fulcrum database and processed it with the easyFulcrum R package to join the isolation records with the collection records for further analysis (Di Bernardo et al., 2021).
+We exported the isolation data from the Fulcrum database and processed it with the easyFulcrum (v1.0.0) R package to join the isolation records with the collection records for further analysis (Di Bernardo et al., 2021).